Orpheus-1/ECS163-FinalProject/README.md

 # ECS163-FinalProject

-# Needs files from Data Set to be on your own device for it to function properly.
+# Filelink, dataset is too large to be on github, store locally to use code properly
 # https://www.kaggle.com/datasets/behroozsohrabi/us-wildfire-records-6th-edition?select=data.csv